(Preterm) Premature Rupture of Membranes

 Treatments

-If a woman who is at high risk for cord prolapse (ie known absence of head engagement) ruptures her membranes; there is a high risk of cord prolapse.
-This woman should call emergency services get on her hands and knees, and be evaluated for prolapse.
+If a woman who is at risk for cord prolapsed (ie known absence of head engagement) ruptures her membrane; there is a high risk of cord prolapse.
+This woman should call for help, position herself on hands and knees, and be urgently evaluated for prolapse.

 Management of PROM and PPROM includes: